robinhoo1973/laravel-unique-json-rule/README.md

 <input name="contact[phone]">
 ```

 We need to validate the entire array in this case.
-Mind the `contact.*` key.

 ```php
 $attributes = request()->validate([